bhnord/activities/README.md

 **04/19 05:00AM - 04/20 11:59PM @ Boston**
 Enjoy unlimited travel on the Commuter Rail for just $10 every weekend.
 <a href="https://www.mbta.com/fares/commuter-rail-weekends" target="_blank">info link</a>

-### 86 things to do in Boston this weekend

-**04/18 07:00AM - 04/20 11:00PM @ Boston**
-Happy long weekend.
-There’s so much in store from Marathon happenings to Boston’s 250th celebrations.
-<a href="https://www.thebostoncalendar.com/" target="_blank">info link</a>

-### Boston Marathon Fan Fest

-**04/18 03:00PM - 04/20 06:00PM @ City Hall Plaza**
-Boston Marathon Fan Fest presented by DICK'S Sporting Goods is the place to soak in the race-week atmosphere and have fun as you gear up for race day.
-<a href="https://www.baa.org/races/boston-marathon/fan-fest" target="_blank">info link</a>

 ### Spring Thrift Market @ The Cyclorama | Select Markets